Langwathby

-Langwathby is a village and civil parish in northern Cumbria, England, about 5 mi north east of Penrith on the A686 road.
+Langwathby is a village and civil parish in northern Cumbria, and in the historic English county of Cumberland, about 5 mi north east of Penrith on the A686 road.
 The village lies on the east bank of the River Eden.
 At the 2001 census the parish had a population of 748, increasing to 866 at the 2011 Census.

 The village is centred on a large village green next to which stands St Peter's church, the village pub, the shop & post office, and the village hall.
 There is a primary school on the road to Little Salkeld and there are two garages.

-The ford which gave the village its name was replaced by a three-arched sandstone toll bridge, which was washed away in 1968.
-A metal girder bridge was erected as a “temporary” replacement, and it is still there, the longest standing temporary bridge in the country.